About

 I'm a retired academic with a long-standing interest in photography going back to my early teens.
 Professionally, I taught histology (microscopic anatomy) to medical students and captured a few thousand images with electron microscopes along the way.
 The framing, composition, contrast and sharpness of those images were critical to a research narrative, necessitating chemical darkroom work with the 3.25”x4” negatives and silver gelatin prints.
 In other words, I'm old school in photography - with different instruments.
 I like to say that my favorite cameras were made by RCA, Philips and JEOL.
 So, shooting now with a vision of an emotion to be expressed, a memory to be recalled, a story to be told or perhaps a print to be made is really a throwback to earlier times.

 Where do I shoot?
-My time is mostly spent between Colorado/Wyoming and North Carolina now with the memory of my lovely wife Peggy who offered valued inspiration and opinions on my work.
-Until recently our little schnauzer, Maggie, was my constant companion, whether sitting, driving or hiking.
-I miss both of them.
+With the memory of my lovely wife Peggy who offered valued inspiration and opinions on my work, and the companioship our little schnauzer, Maggie, who was my constant companion, whether sitting, driving or hiking I spend most of my shooting time in central North Carolina and, until recently, Colorado and Wyoming.